 Scoring systems are highly effective at sorting out key issues, whether you choose to use rankings, points, or some other technique.

-Let’s take a look at some examples of good and bad negotiations, and see what we can learn.
+Let’s take a look at some examples of good negotiation skills and some examples of less effective approaches to negotiation.

 Do your research, every time